 Kitchen Measurement Equivalents

-Do you have a substitution that I’ve missed?
+Do you have a substitution that I've missed?
 Please leave a comment below.
-Don’t forget to Pin, Share, Stumble or G+ this post to share with your friends and mark for later.
-You know you’re going to need it someday. 😉
+Don't forget to Pin this post for later.
+You know you're going to need it someday. 😉

 - How to Restore Cast Iron Cookware

 - Natural Stove Cleaners

 - 7 Things You Should Never Do to Your Cutting Board